ZhipengCai/MaxConTreeSearch/README.md

 ![alt text](https://github.com/ZhipengCai/ZhipengCai.github.io/blob/master/papers/ICCV19.png " ")

 Consensus maximization is an effective tool for robust fitting in computer vision.
-A* Tree Search is one of the most efficient method for globally optimal consensus maximization.
+A* Tree Search is one of the most efficient methods for globally optimal consensus maximization.
 In this work, we propose two new techniques that significantly accelerate A* Tree Search, making it capable of handling problems with much larger number of outliers.

 This demo is free for non-commercial academic use.
 Any commercial use is strictly prohibited without the authors' consent.
 Please acknowledge the authors by citing: